Tradition, thin and thick

 Should tradition be fun?

-It is fun to dress up, hold fiery candles, process with dressed-up others, and be at the special centre of everyone’s loving (and forgiving) attention.
+It is fun to dress up, hold fiery candles, process in a line with the priest and deacon, and be at the special centre of everyone’s loving (and forgiving) attention.
 It is fun to lead the priest into the centre of the aisle, and to hold up the Gospel as she raises her hands and reads it aloud.

-Quakers don’t like these symbols.
-When my daughter said to our vicar: “What about Daddy?”
-I.e. what special dress will he wear?
+Quakers don’t like these symbols and meanings.
+When my daughter said to our vicar: “What about Daddy?” - i.e. What special dress will he wear?
 I immediately replied: “Daddy doesn’t need one, I’m a Quaker.”

 I’m not, technically.
 I follow a largely Quaker approach to daily silent prayer.
 I sometimes prefer Quaker ‘theological’ terms in thinking about faith, especially spirituality.
 I attended a local Quaker Meeting for a number of years, and loved the people, silence, and circular seating.
 I struggled with other aspects, yet thought of joining, and sometimes, still do.
 And then I see a candle or a stained glass lampshade, I smell the inside of an old wooden church, hear a plaintive tune, or simply look up at the stars: my soul groans for beauty and a ‘thicker tradition’.
-I want the deep clarity and homecoming of silence, but I also want fire and wine, seasons and song, the Gospel, light, and life of Christ.
-I want to feel part of the Great Church that I was born and baptized into, and, one day, will die back into, and be buried by.
+I want the deep clarity and homecoming of silence, but I also want fire and wine, seasons and song, a bowl of water to bless our heads, the Gospel read from the centre of the aisle.
+I want to feel part of the Great Church that I was born into, and, one day, will die back into and be buried by.

-On the other hand, ‘thick traditions’ have a habit of getting clotted, like cream.
-They become too hierarchical, legalistic, or wordy.
+On the other hand, ‘thick traditions’ have a habit of getting clotted.
+They become overly hierarchical, wordy, legalistic, ornate.
 They lose contact with the true sources of spiritual life.
 They ossify and become corrupt.
-We get “awakenings” (of the Spirit) and “reformations” (of churches) throughout Christian history.
+We get “awakenings” (of the Spirit) and “reformations” (of the Church) throughout Christian history.
 This process goes on in our personal lives, too.
-My life and mind get busy and full.
-I become overwhelmed or focussed on many, lesser desires.
+My mind gets busy and full.
+I become overwhelmed, or focussed on myriad, lesser desires.
 The Spirit breaks in and topples things over, leads me to the desert, sometimes into illness.
-I long for Quaker simplicity once again, for a path of brahmacharya (renunciation, being radically centred on God).
+I long for Quaker simplicity once again.

-Some people manage to combine both thick and thin.
-Some Anglicans and Catholics, for example, combine being a member of their local parish and diocese, taking part in its seasons and full sacramental (and sometimes ecclesiological) life, with being a lay (or even a “religious”) member of a contemplative order (like the Jesuits, The Third Order of St Francis, or being a member of the World Community for Christian Meditation).
-Some, such as Terry Waite, combine both Quaker membership with being part of a more orthodox church:
+Some people manage to combine thin and thick.
+Some Anglicans and Catholics, for example, combine being a member of their local parish and diocese, taking part in its seasons and full sacramental (and sometimes ecclesiological) life, with being a lay (or even a “religious”) member of a contemplative order (like the Jesuits, the Third Order of St Francis, or even the World Community for Christian Meditation).
+Some, such as Terry Waite, combine both being a Quaker with membership of a more orthodox church:

 I’m very happy to somehow straddle the two traditions.
 I’ve not given up my Anglicanism, I’m still an Anglican, but I, as you quite rightly say, call myself a Quanglican, which is somehow straddling those two rather important traditions.
 (1)

 The great Catholic theologian, Raimon Pannikar, after years of study, and with complete sincerity, called himself a Christian, a Hindu, and a Buddhist.
-I have thought of calling myself a Quanglican Catholic, and going back and forth between communities, each Sunday to the next.
-But it seems too much, too onerous as I parent a young family etc., and a clumsy, inelegant mouthful.
-It might be wiser to keep the traditions somewhat apart, as Pannikar does, and allow myself to be part of multiple families, much like life.
+I have thought of calling myself a Quanglican Catholic - which sounds like a duck that is trying to fly - and going back and forth between communities, each Sunday to the next.
+But it seems too much, too onerous, as I parent a young family and work full-time time.

 I recently discovered that a young therapist I know is interested in exploring Christianity.
-He was actually attending churches - and churches in a more traditional, liturgical style.
-I’ve enjoyed his outspokenness in our professional meetings, his willingness to name some difficult, alive home truths.
-So I was surprised and intrigued at his attending traditional church.
+He was actually attending churches - and churches of a more traditional, ‘liturgical’ style.
+I’ve enjoyed his outspokenness in our professional meetings, his willingness to name some difficult, alive home truths, so I was surprised and intrigued at his attending traditional church.
 I asked him: What are you attracted by?
 By community, he said, or a search for community.
-By the comforting experience of being around older people, and a place where I can feel “small”.
+By the comforting presence of older people, he said, and a place where I can feel “small”.

 Early Quakers rejected church vestments for a number of reasons.
-Firstly, in sixteenth-century England, vestments were a clear sign and symbol of hierarchical society, of unequal power and social relations.
-In contrast, Quakers believed in the full equality of all, that there is ‘that of God in everyone’.
+First, in sixteenth-century England, vestments were a clear symbol of hierarchical society, of unequal power and social relations.
+Priests in the Church of England, at that time, needed to be male, attend Oxford or Cambridge (and therefore came from higher social classes), before being given a salaried position with considerable social status and power, often regardless of their personal integrity and closeness to God In contrast, Quakers believed in the full equality of all, that there is ‘that of God in everyone’.

 Doesn’t everyone who is enlightened have something to offer?
 (2)